This page tells you how to contribute code changes to Launchpad. Ask for help right away if you run into problems.

 Below we describe the process of getting a code change into Launchpad.
 You should already have the Launchpad sources, be able to build and run Launchpad, and be familiar with the coding style guidelines.

 Note that by "patch", we just mean a code change, not an actual patch file meant for the patch program.
 In Launchpad, patches are typically delivered as Git branches hosted on Launchpad itself; see below for details.

 Before making your change, you need to talk about it first to a Launchpad developer.
-The easiest way there is to ask the person listed as the on-call reviewer (OCR) in the #launchpad-dev IRC channel on irc.libera.chat.
+The easiest way there is to ask the person listed as the on-call reviewer (OCR) in the #launchpad-dev IRC channel on irc.freenode.net.
 That "pre-implementation chat" will make sure that you have all things covered.
 If your proposal involves UI changes, you might even want to make screenshots or a screencast.

 Push the branch up to your Launchpad user account.
 Run this with your local copy of the branch as your current directory: git push <remote> <branch name>